timKraeuter/PCS955-DAT355/README.md

 ## Maude
 - The lecture notes, exercises and exercise solutions regarding the rewriting logik Maude can be found in the subfolder "Maude".

+## BX
+- The lecture notes, exercises and exercise solutions regarding bidirectional transformations can be found in the subfolder "bx-lecture".